 Fishmarkets everywhere might carry Dungeness crab, but call ahead to confirm.
 Live crab should be your first choice because you can't beat the freshness, and they are also far more versatile than precooked crab because a great many Asian and Mediterranean crab recipes call for uncooked crab.
 When choosing a live Dungeness crab, pick the lively ones; listless and sad-looking crabs should be left alone because they might be sick.
 Be advised that Dungeness is far less ornery than blue crab, which is a particularly mean species.

-Most often, however, you will be required to buy whole cooked crabs.
-This is fine; we buy them all the time.
-Look for one that is heavy for its size, and―this is important―has its legs curled up underneath it.
+If buying a cooked crab, look for one that is heavy for its size, and―this is important―has its legs curled up underneath it.
 This is a sign the crab was cooked alive.
-Crabs cooked after they die probably bad.
-Don't buy a Dungeness with hanging legs.
+Don't buy a cooked Dungeness with hanging legs.

 As with all live crabs, you can keep it out of the water for 24 hours, as long as it's placed in a cool and moist environment.
 Once the meat is cooked, consume within three days and keep refrigerated in airtight containers.

 High in protein, Dungeness crab is a great addition to a low-carb diet but also to any balanced diet that incorporates varied protein sources.
 With almost 20 grams of protein in a 3-ounce serving and with very little fat, this meat beats many other types of crabmeat because it is a lean option.
 Rich in selenium and zinc, it has moderate amounts of other vitamins and minerals but outstanding levels of vitamin B12.